ms/buildtogether.tech/src/delivery.md

 The other thing student projects usually have to deliver is some kind of <span i="final report">final report</span>.
 Most students short-change this part of the course, in part because it comes at the end, but also because they think, "I want to write code, not a novel."
-However, <cite>Fogel2005</cite> had this to
+However, [% b Fogel2005 %] had this to
 say:

 > The ability to write clearly is perhaps the most important skill one can have in